leenapthine/BattleChess-web/README.md

 - `src/pixi/logic/` – contains modular logic units like `handlePieceMove.js`, `handleSacrificeClick.js`
 - `src/state/gameState.js` – reactive state signals (like `pieces()`)

-This project was designed for **modularity and testability**.
+This project was designed for **modularity**.
 Each new unit or behavior should be implemented in its own file and hooked into the main handler chain.

 ---